scrapy/scrapy/docs/topics/request-response.rst

     .. attribute:: Request.body

-        A str that contains the request body.
+        The request body as bytes.

         This attribute is read-only.
 To change the body of a Request use :meth:`replace`.